Aug. 12: Savard announces retirement from Canadiens

 Video: Serge Savard was standout stay-at-home defenseman

-2008: The New York Islanders name Scott Gordon the 14th coach in franchise history.
-Gordon succeeds Ted Nolan after New York fails to qualify for the Stanley Cup Playoffs in 2007-08.
+2008: The New York Islanders name Scott Gordon the 14th coach in their history.
+Gordon succeeds Ted Nolan after New York fails to qualify for the playoffs in 2007-08.
 However, the Islanders miss the playoffs again in 2008-09 and 2009-10.
 When they start the 2010-11 season by going 4-10-3 in their first 17 games, Gordon is replaced by Jack Capuano.